In this guide to forest photography, we’ll describe all you need to know to capture stunning images of nature at its best.

 You can go into forests armed with the correct gear, knowledge, and a few ideas on gaining a gorgeous shot.
 What’s more, forest photography is an incredibly relaxing pursuit.

-Your forest photographs will soon put you in the company of the best nature photographers around.
+Your forest photographs will soon put you in the company of the most famous nature photographers around.

 25 Tips for Amazing Pictures of Forests